The Helvy Journal

 What 50+ biomarkers reveal, NHS Health Check vs private panels, how to read results, and how to choose the right test for your goals.

-Understand your blood test results in plain English.
+Understand your blood test results.
 What each biomarker means, what reference ranges really tell you, and when to act.

-Red cells, white cells, platelets, haemoglobin and MCV explained in plain English.
+Red cells, white cells, platelets, haemoglobin and MCV explained.
 NHS reference ranges, what abnormal results mean, common patterns, and when to act.

 MCV measures the average size of your red blood cells.
 What a normal MCV is, what low (microcytic) and high (macrocytic) results point to, and how to test the cause.